ux-ramsey/uxprinciples/README.md

-# uxprinciples
+# UX Principles
-A reference of the basic User Experience principles.
+A place to reference some basic UX Principles used at Ramsey Solutions.